martin-olivier/dylib/README.md

 ## Contributing

-Set the cmake flag `DYLIB_BUILD_TESTS` to `ON` to enable tests and make it easier for you to contribute!
+Set the cmake flag `DYLIB_BUILD_TESTS` to `ON` to enable tests and make it easier for you to contribute

 ```sh
 cmake . -B build -DDYLIB_BUILD_TESTS=ON
 ```

 > Do not forget to sign your commits and use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) when providing a pull request

 ```sh
 git commit -s -m "feat: ..."
 ```